-Welcome to another blog and income update where I will show you how I earned full-time income as a part-time blogger.
+Welcome to another blog and income update where I will show you how I earned a full-time income as a part-time blogger.

 This is because I focused on something else last month.